Cluster munition: Producers

 At least 31 nations have produced cluster munitions in recent history (since the creation of the United Nations).
 Many of these nations still have stocks of these munitions.
 Most (but not all) of them are involved in recent wars or long unsolved international conflicts; however most of them did not use the munitions they produced.
 Countries listed in bold have signed and ratified the Convention on Cluster Munitions, agreeing in principle to ban cluster bombs.
-As of September 2018, countries marked with an Asterisk (*) officially ceased production of cluster munitions.
+As of February 2024, countries marked with an Asterisk (*) officially ceased production of cluster munitions; countries marked with two asterisks (**) unofficially ceased production of cluster munitions.